JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 We’re now ready to stain cells with fluorophore-conjugated antibodies for indirect or direct detection in the flow cytometer.

 The following procedures can also be repeated and adapted for multicolor flow cytometry, in which multiple sets of fluorophore-conjugated antibodies are used against different targets.
-We should minimize any overlap in the fluorophores’ emission spectra when using multiple sets of antibodies.
+You should minimize any overlap in the fluorophores’ emission spectra when using multiple sets of antibodies.

 Materials required